 6. Doljo Beach

-While it’s hard for us to say it’s one of the best beaches in Panglao, it’s true that Doljo, with its 1,600 meters of white sand, deserves a visit.
-The problem is that, outside the resort areas, the beach is often quite neglected and has a lot of plastic.
+Although we wouldn’t rank it among the best beaches in Panglao, Doljo, with its 1.6-kilometer stretch of white sand, is still worth visiting.
+The downside is that, outside the resort areas, the beach is often poorly maintained and littered with plastic.

-From experience, the best access to this beach is through the gigantic The Bellevue Resort.
-Don’t worry—you can park in the lot and they won’t charge you or make you consume anything.
-Also, if you don’t sit on the sunbeds, you can peacefully enjoy the sand and sea because, remember, beaches in the Philippines are public.
+From experience, the easiest way to access this beach is through the grounds of the enormous The Bellevue Resort.
+Don’t worry—you can park in the lot and you won’t be charged an entrance fee or required to buy anything.
+Also, as long as you don’t use the resort’s sun loungers, you should be able to enjoy the beach without any issues because, remember, beaches in the Philippines are public.

-Heads up: if you fancy a beer, be careful because the bar prices are among the most expensive we’ve seen in the Philippines—180 pesos for a San Miguel!
+Heads up: if you fancy a beer, keep in mind that the resort bar charges some of the highest prices we’ve seen in the Philippines—180 pesos for a San Miguel!

-Even though you won’t see the sun setting into the sea, the sunsets from Doljo Beach are very pretty, as the sky often turns different shades of pink.
+Although you won’t see the sun sink directly into the sea from here, Doljo Beach is a beautiful place to watch the sunset, as the sky often turns different shades of pink.

 Places to stay in Doljo Beach: The Bellevue Resort and Homaja Beach Resort.